KevinMackenzie/OpenCircuitsStatus/designs/DesignDoc.md

 ```
 The `ID`, which is a randomly-generated string, uniquely identifies a circuit.

 The `Thumbnail`, which is a b64-encoded image, needs to be replaced somehow because the clients will not be providing updated thumbnails for every edit operation.
-These can be generated on-demand with a dedicated thumbnail rendering subsystem (i.e. `/thumbnail/<circuit-id>`) that uses the existing TypeScript logic.
+These can be generated on-demand  & cached with a dedicated thumbnail rendering subsystem (i.e. `/thumbnail/<circuit-id>`) that uses the existing TypeScript logic.

 The `Owner` field is deprecated by the Access System, so it should be removed.
 It may still be useful to know the owner.

 The `Version` field refers to the version of the schema that is used.
 This will remain and continue to be used to update old circuits to new schemas.
 This refers to the accumulated document, not the OT log, so accumulated documents will be migrated on-demand if the schema version in the database does not match the running version.
 Old versions of the circuit, pre-migration, should be kept for safety.

 The `Name` and `Desc` fields _are_ metadata, but it would be good to include them in OT as a top-level property of the circuit since they are user-editable.
 This avoids all out-of-band communication for document edits.
+These would be nice to fetch separately, so they will get their own columns

 ### Is Metadata Needed?
 The metadata will still be saved like before in the document, but with these fields removed